Kamogelo98/pythonProblems/README.md

 # pythonProblems

-This is a  assignment with five diffent functions ,is_palindrome() which determines if a string is a palindrome(Word spelled the same forwards and backwards) , doubler() which takes in an array and returns a new array which is original array times 2 ,fizz_buzz()  which takes in a number max and returns returns an array containing all numbers greater than 0 and less than max that are divisible by either 4 or 6, but not both , average() which returns the average of three numbers  and lastly goodbye() which takes in a string name and returns a string saying bye to that name.
+This is an  assignment with five diffent functions: is_palindrome() - which determines if a string is a palindrome (when a word spelled the same forwards and backwards) , doubler() - which takes in an array and returns a new array which is the original array multiply by 2 ,fizz_buzz() - which takes in a number max and returns returns an array containing all numbers greater than 0 and less than max that are divisible by either 4 or 6, but not both , average() - which returns the average of three numbers  and lastly goodbye() - which takes in a string name and returns a string saying bye to that name.
 ## Built With

 * Visual Studio Code